Jet315/JetsHoppers/README.md

 # JetsHoppers
-A repo for JetsHoppers on Spigot
+The configuration files for my JetsHoppers plugin